Menstrual Cycle Periodization

 This format can really shine a spotlight on inconsistent performance.

-To make this a little more adaptable for the menstrual cycle, you could allow a margin of error on the prescribed weight.
+To make this a little more adaptable for natural fluctuations, you could allow a margin of error on the prescribed weight.
 For example, give or take 5%-ish on all lifts (allowing more of a sway for weight decreases than increases).

-You could autoregulate the luteal phase of your cycle while sticking closer to the script for your more predictable follicular weeks.
+You could autoregulate the luteal phase of your cycle while sticking closer to the script for your higher energy weeks.

-You could also reduce the workload in the luteal phase by cutting down on the number of sets per session.
+You could also reduce the workload when needed by cutting down on the number of sets per session.

-Here is an example of how a percentage-based template might be modified:
+Here is an example of how a percentage-based template might be modified throughout the month:

 Example 2: Undulating Periodization